FPA Publications Editorial Policy

 - The opinions and recommendations of any authors of Journal content are strictly those of the authors and are not endorsed or refuted by the Journal of Financial Planning or the Financial Planning Association.

-- The opinions and recommendations of anyone interviewed for an article or contributing to Journal content through online message posts or letters to the editor are strictly those of these participants and are not endorsed refuted by the Journal of Financial Planning or the Financial Planning Association.
+- The opinions and recommendations of anyone interviewed for an article or contributing to Journal content through online message posts or letters to the editor are strictly those of these participants and are not endorsed or refuted by the Journal of Financial Planning or the Financial Planning Association.

 Opinions and Challenges of Content